SnapperTT/bgfx-header-extension-library/README.md

 ...

-initSdlWindow(mWindow);
+initSdlWindowAndBgfx(mWindow);
 bgfxh::init(backbufferWidth, backbufferHeight, "path/to/shaders"); //<-- shaders, uniforms and vertexDecl's for debug drawing are made here

 ....
 OR ....

 bgfx::Init mInit;
-// Set mInit's parameters here initSdlWindow(mWindow, mInit);
+// Set mInit's parameters here initSdlWindowAndBgfx(mWindow, mInit);
 bgfxh::init(backbufferWidth, backbufferHeight, "path/to/shaders"); //<-- shaders, uniforms and vertexDecl's for debug drawing are made here

 ....
 OR ....

-initSdlWindow(mWindow, NULL, false); // Don't call bgfx::init() internally.
+initSdlWindow(mWindow); // Don't call bgfx::init() internally.
 Infact if you're not using SDL you can omit this line altogether bgfx::init();
 bgfxh::init(backbufferWidth, backbufferHeight, "path/to/shaders");
 ```